 21 Oct Drape and Gather Jersey Dress

-Posted at 12:02h in Creative Pattern Making, Intermediate, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Using My Blocks 0 Comments
+Posted at 12:02h in Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Womens Knit Block 0 Comments

 This is a typical Pattern Puzzle design that I have chosen specifically for the weird shape the front dress pattern piece can make.
 As one pattern piece for the front, it’s a strange and very wasteful shape.
 Indulgent and fun for a one-of, but not so acceptable for production.
 It is more likely that it would be cut in three separate pieces with seams hidden under the large drape tucks in the bust and hip area.